qalle2/finmorph/README.md

 These are only meant to be used by `extract.sh`.

 ### xml2csv.py
 Read Kotus XML file, print distinct words and their declensions/conjugations (0-2) in CSV format.
-Argument: XML file
+Arguments: XML file, which words ('a' = all, 'g' = only those that consonant gradation applies to).

 ### finals.py
 Get words that occur as finals of compounds.
 Print them and their declensions/conjugations in CSV format.
 Arguments: wordCsvFile compoundListFile